 - private tenants

-However, you may need to contribute to the cost of works.
+As the grant amount is 'means tested', you may need to contribute to the cost of works.

+Contact our Customer Access and Assessment Team and request an occupational therapy assessment to apply for these grants.
 Grants cannot be paid retrospectively, so a grant must be approved before work starts.

-Adaptions for self-funding homeowners
+Adaptations for self-funding homeowners

 See the BeIndependent website for information on their equipment loan service, which provides simple aids to daily living for disabled people, people recovering from surgery, elderly people and their carers to support lifelong independence.